 First Congregational Church, United Church of Christ,

-Throughout the journey of our lives we find ourselves on many different roads, traveling with a diverse group of people.
+of our lives we find ourselves on many different roads, traveling with a diverse group of people.
 We learn much through the joys and pains of daily living.
 Each of these experiences forms and molds us a bit more as children of God.
 At the First Congregational Church of Dudley we celebrate the journey you are on towards becoming the highest expression of yourself, whom God created you to be.
 As an Open and Affirming congregation of the United Church of Christ we want you to know no matter who you are or where you are on life's journey, you are welcome here!
 At our church we encourage a journey which is traveled with our bodies, minds and hearts, our intelligence and our compassion working together…side by side.
 This is a community of seekers who work to live the questions of our faith, the faith of Jesus, forming ourselves more and more in that image of perfect love.

 Please take some time to explore our website, sign up for PJ’s Place (my weekly e-letter) and visit us for worship.
 You may not be fully sure why it is you are exploring a relationship with our church and The United Church of Christ.
 You may simply be following some inner urging.
 We encourage you to listen to the voice of your heart for God is still speaking now.
 Come and become something more, as together we seek to live and grow as followers of Jesus on The Way… an inclusive and ever-expanding journey of love, beginning with ourselves and our families, extending to our communities, our nation and all the world.
 We look forward to meeting and getting to know you soon.